 Still, in the face of adversity, St Petersburg can, like any good woman, be characterised for her enduring strength.

-A vision of golden spires and gilded domes, of pastel palaces and ethereal cathedrals, St Petersburg is far closer to a fantasy than the reality of any ordinary city.
-Filled with pleasures for those who court beauty and culture, it’s impossible not to feel a sense of awe and reverence as you walk down streets laden with dramatic sculptures and imposing buildings.
-The only place I’ve been before that possessed a similar sense of drama is Rome.
+Filled with pleasures for those who court beauty and culture.
+It’s impossible not to feel a sense of awe and reverence as you walk down streets laden with dramatic sculptures and imposing buildings.
+The only place I’ve been before that possesses a similar sense of drama is Rome.

 With strict geometric lines and perfectly planned architecture, it’s easy to find your way around this lady.
-Though if at any point you do lose your way, simply navigate yourself back to Nevsky Prospekt and you’ll soon find your orientation once again.
+Though if at any point you do lose your way, simply navigate yourself back to Nevsky Prospekt.
+You will soon find your orientation again.
 Similar to its Baltic neighbour of Stockholm, you’ll discover a trail of picturesque bridges crossing over the grand Neva River.

 For a quintessential romantic activity, why not make your way down one of the piers and hop on board a boat to revel in the city from the water?

-Whether you travel here alone, with a friend or lover; it’s difficult to bypass the romanticism of St Petersburg.
-Quite often we call beauty a subjective matter, but I doubt I’d find anyone capable of refuting the physical allure of St Petersburg and really meaning what they say.
+Whether you travel here alone, or with a friend or lover, it’s difficult to bypass the romanticism of St Petersburg.
+Quite often we call beauty a subjective, but I doubt I’d find anyone who has travelled to St Petersburg who would deny its beauty.

-With all this attention on appearances, I should really draw attention to the important matter of what lies beneath the picture-perfect facade.
+With all this attention on appearances, I should really draw attention to what lies beneath the picture-perfect facade.
 The most captivating aspect of St Petersburg, in our image-obsessed day and age, is her combination of beauty and substance.

 She’s got a thousand different layers, each alight with something new and surprising.
-Whether your interest lies in her literary legacy, ornate architecture, rich collection of art or turbulent history – there’s a trifle of things to discover.
+Whether your interest lies in her literary legacy, ornate architecture, rich art collection or turbulent history, there’s a trifle of things to discover.
 You’ll never get bored.

 Stalin was not a friend of St Petersburg, he was suspicious of the writers, scientists, artists and so before the war, in the 30s many of the intellectuals and artists were sent to labor camps in Siberia or just disappeared.
 So after the war, little money was provided for rebuilding.
 The people, independently, volunteered for labor teams to travel by train to Pushkin or Peterhof and started the decades long process of salvage and reconstruction.
 After Stalin’s death in 54, federal money came to St Petersburg so pace of the work increased. about 300 historic buildings and parks were rebuilt and the process continues today.
 Every few months a new palace or building of historic significance is opened again.